MakerAcademy/EducationalPlatform/content/resources/topics/law/lawexample2.md

 ---
-title: Add a new collateral type to Maker Protocol - Kovan
+title: Accounting Example 1
 description: Learn how to add a new collateral type to the Maker Protocol through seth
 topic:
-  - finance
+  - law
 subtopic:
-  - currency
+  - taxes
 tags:
   - seth
   - new collateral type